-Prerequisites: Chemistry, Precalculus or concurrent enrollment, science department recommendation, or approval of the instructor.
+Prerequisites: Chemistry or Chemistry Honors, Precalculus or concurrent enrollment, department recommendation or approval of the instructor.

 574/575 Introduction to Engineering

 This course is designed to introduce students to the field of engineering.
 The different disciplines of engineering are explored.
 STEM projects will be an integral part of this course.